gp-repos/DockerCheatSheet/Info/docker-container.md

 -   `rm`: Remove one or more containers.
 -   `inspect`: Display detailed information about a container.

-Each subcommand has its own set of options and parameters.
-You can use the `docker container <subcommand> --help` command to see the options and parameters for a specific subcommand.

 ### Here are a some examples of using the `docker container` command:

 Start a stopped container: